Mapping molecular polariton transport via pump-probe microscopy

 A large number of approaches have been taken to model molecular polariton transport, ranging from kinetic models of thermally-activated scattering~\cite{balasubrahmaniyam2023} to mixed quantum-classical treatments~\cite{xu2023,koshkaki2025} and molecular dynamics simulations~\cite{groenhof2019,sokolovskii2023,tichauer2023}.
 While these models capture different aspects of the transport, they do so by characterizing individual photon, molecular, or polariton populations---quantities that may not directly correspond to experimental observables: in the time-resolved technique of pump-probe microscopy, transient signals are often collected without regard as to their specific origin, polaritonic or otherwise~\cite{khazanov2023,renken2021}.
 A more complete interpretation thus requires understanding how different excitations contribute to the observed spectroscopic signal.

 In this Letter, we present a microscopic model of a pump-probe transport experiment in an organic microcavity (\cref{fig:1a}).
-Our method extends the framework for nonlinear cavity spectroscopy introduced in Ref.~\cite{reitz2024}, which is based on a perturbative expansion of both light and matter components of the system, to multimode configurations.
+Our method extends the framework for nonlinear cavity spectroscopy introduced in Ref.~\cite{reitz2025nonlinear}, which is based on a perturbative expansion of both light and matter components of the system, to multimode configurations.
 This allows us to gain insight into the different contributions to spectroscopic signals in a space- and time-resolved manner.
 We apply this method to show how sub-group-velocity transport, as extracted from the root-mean-square displacement, emerges in a simple model of molecular polariton transport with pure dephasing.
-In particular, we assess the role of dark excitonic populations in renormalizing the velocity and the dependence of transport properties on in-plane cavity momentum and dephasing rate.
+In particular, we assess the role of dark excitonic populations in renormalizing the velocity and the dependence of transport properties on in-plane cavity momentum and dephasing rate.\\

-\textit{Model.}\textemdash We consider \(N\) molecules as a collection of two-level systems (Pauli matrices \(\sigma^\alpha_i\)) interacting with \(N_k\) modes of a microcavity (bosonic annihilation operators \(a^{\vphantom{\dagger}}_{k}\)) according to the Tavis--Cummings (TC) Hamiltonian under the rotating-wave approximation.
-Setting \(\hbar=1\),
+We consider \(N\) molecules as a collection of two-level systems (Pauli matrices \(\sigma^\alpha_i\)) interacting with \(N_k\) modes of a microcavity (bosonic annihilation operators \(a^{\vphantom{\dagger}}_{k}\)) according to the Tavis--Cummings (TC) Hamiltonian under the rotating-wave approximation.
+Setting~\footnote{See Supporting Information Table 1 for relation to physical units used for results presented in the letter.} \(\hbar=1\),

 where \({\omega}^{\vphantom{\dagger}}_{0}\) is the molecular transition frequency, \(g\) the light-matter coupling strength of a single molecule, and \({\omega}^{\vphantom{\dagger}}_{k}\) describes the cavity dispersion.